radek-novak/autodto/devnotes.md

   b.
 I extract code from those tools that can use type and not symbol

 I failed at 2a, it's not that easy to create the type.
-Gonna continue with 2b next time
+Gonna continue with 2b next time - that worked